dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

 Windows PCs can be enrolled by installing the Intune client software.
 The Intune client software can be installed in the following ways:

 - Manually installed
-- Installed by using Group policy
+- Installed by using Group Policy
 - Included in a disk image
 - Installed by users